Category Archives: Audio

 To see if the above features had any measurable impact, I tested frequency response at different volume settings:

 The grey line is the sound card, for reference.
 I made all lines equal at about 600 Hz, which is the perceptual midrange.
 Note the Y scale is only 1/2 dB per division to exaggerate the differences.
 At lower volumes the Soul has a small lift in the bass and the treble.
 This is only 1 or 2 tenths of a dB, so it is inaudible.
-Also, it has an early “slow” rolloff in the treble that is down from 0.2 to 0.5 dB at 20 kHz, also inaudible.
+Also, it has a gradual rolloff in the treble that is down from 0.2 to 0.5 dB at 20 kHz, also inaudible.
+Note also that the Soul’s frequency response is perfectly smooth, free from the Juli@’s ripples.

 At higher sampling rates (48, 88, 96 and 192), the Soul applies a slow rolloff that starts just above 20 kHz.
 This minimizes passband distortion.